FrostyPillsMan/Python_Project/Number_Guessing/README.md

 ## Intructions

 1. **Installation**: There is no specific Installation required.
-Ensure you have Python Installed on your system, and you can execute the script by running `python guessing_game.py` in your terminal.
+Ensure you have Python Installed on your system, and you can execute the script by running `python Number_Guessing game.py` in your terminal.

 2. **How to Play**: